hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_host_pool.html.markdown

     located.
 Changing the location/region forces a new resource to be created.

 * `type` - (Required) The type of the Virtual Desktop Host Pool.
-Valid options are `Personal` or `Shared`.
+Valid options are `Personal` or `Pooled`.
 Changing the type forces a new resource to be created.

+* `load_balancer_type` -  (Optional) `Breadthfirst` load balancing distributes new user sessions across all available session hosts in the host pool.
+    `Depthfirst` load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+    `Persistent` should be used if the host pool type is `Personal`

 * `friendly_name` - (Optional) A friendly name for the Virtual Desktop Host Pool.